joejenett/simply/_posts/2026-01-13-bad-apple-bad.md

 Some time ago, I learned the hard way that Tahoe won’t even boot on my 2020 iMac (Intel).
 And I can't get back the huge amount of time consumed in recovering my machine.
 Back then, I chose to do the update, but currently, many users with Automatic Updates turned on are learning the same lesson.

 Why doesn’t Apple know about these compatibility issues?
-And they do, why don’t they care about wasting their customers’ time?
+And if they do, why don’t they care about wasting their customers’ time?

 What in hell happened to them?